Atakan Sokak No:22/6 Mecidiyeköy Şişli/İstanbul

 Relationships with the Journal's Owner and Publisher

 The relationship between the editors and the publisher is based on the principle of the independence of editors.
 All the decisions made by the editors are independent of the publisher and the owner of the journal as required by the agreement made between editors and publisher.

 Editorial and Blind Review Processes

 Editors are obliged to comply with the policies of the "Blind Review and Evaluation Process" stated in the journal's publication policies.
 Therefore, the editors should ensure that each manuscript is reviewed in an unbiased, fair, and timely manner.

 Editors should ensure that articles in the journal are published in accordance with the publication policies of the journal and international standards.

 Protection of Personal Information

-Editors are supposed to protect the personal information related with the subjects or visuals in the studies being reviewed, and to reject the study if there is no documentation of the subjects' consent.
+Editors are supposed to protect the personal information related to the subjects or visuals in the studies being reviewed and to reject the study if there is no documentation of the subjects' consent.
 Furthermore, editors are supposed to protect the personal information of the authors, reviewers, and readers.

 Encouraging Ethical Rules and Protection of Human and Animal Rights